ComposioHQ/composio/python/swe/README.md

 - `GITHUB_ACCESS_TOKEN`: Github access token for the agent.
 - `ACCESS_TOKEN`: Access token for composio tooling server.

-If you want to provide addional environment configuration you can use `environment` argument when creating a workspace configuration.
+If you want to provide additional environment configuration you can use `environment` argument when creating a workspace configuration.

 ```python
 composio_toolset = ComposioToolSet(